thomn/fuzzystringmatch/README.md

 ````

 The result of the `match` call is a list of `ResultEntry` instances.
-Each `ResultEntry` represents a match regarding the search term and holds a reference to the subject from the index.
+Each `ResultEntry` represents a match regarding the search term and holds a reference to the `Subject` from the index.

 ## Complete Example
 ````javascript